A Differential Effect Approach to Partial Identification of Treatment Effects: Introduction

 Estimating treatment effects is of great importance for many applications with observational data.
 In this paper, we consider the problem of identification of the average treatment effect (ATE) and the conditional average treatment effect (CATE).
 Existing methods provide point identification for the ATE \citep{rubin1974estimating,imbens2015causal,chen2022covariate} with either a parametric or non-parametric approach under the \emph{No Unmeasured Confounding} assumption: $\{Y(1), Y(0)\} \indep Z_1 | X$, where $\indep$ means independence, $Z_1 \in \{0,1\}$ is a binary treatment assignment, $X \in \mathbb{R}^l, l \geq 1$ is a set of observed covariates, and $Y(1) \in \mathbb{R}$ represents the potential outcome under intervention while $Y(0) \in \mathbb{R}$ represents the potential outcome under control.
 The assumption holds when all confounding factors are observed or observed covariates $X$ account for all dependence between the potential outcomes and the treatment assignment.
 Point identification of the CATE under strong ignorability also has recently been studied by a wide range of literature \citep{hill2011bayesian,abrevaya2015estimating, athey2016recursive, wager2018estimation,kunzel2019metalearners, nie2021quasi}.

 However, the no unmeasured confounding assumption rules out unobserved confounders, which can be restrictive and unrealistic.
 Therefore, increasing attention has been paid to the identification of ATE and CATE in the presence of unmeasured confounding via instrumental variable (IV) estimation \citep{angrist1996identification,tan2006regression,baiocchi2014instrumental}.
-One type of IV is a second treatment that influences the treatment of interest but has no direct effect itself on the outcome and is independent of unmeasured confounders.
+An instrumental variable is a variable that is associated with the treatment of interest but has no direct effect on the outcome and is independent of unmeasured confounders.
+For example, a second treatment that is randomly assigned and encourages taking the treatment of interest but otherwise has no effect on the outcome would be an instrumental variable \citep{holland1988causal}.
 Point identification of the ATE using IVs requires additional strong assumptions.
 Examples include a homogeneous treatment effect so that the local average treatment effect \citep{angrist1996identification} equals the ATE, the instrument is strong enough to drive the probability of being treated from zero to one \citep{angrist2010extrapolate} or general no-interaction assumptions derived by \citet{wang2018bounded}; all of these assumptions may be hard to satisfy in practice.
-Hence, partial identification methods are generally considered more reliable than methods that yield point identification because they emphasize what can be learned without relying on potentially untenable assumptions, however, there are instances when even partially identifying a second treatment as an IV remains indefensible \citep{swanson2018partial}.
-In this article, as an alternative to using the second treatment as an IV to learn about the effect of the treatment of interest, we consider using the second treatment in a differential effect analysis \citep{rosenbaum2006differential}.
+Hence, partial identification methods are generally considered more reliable than methods that yield point identification because they emphasize what can be learned without relying on potentially untenable assumptions.
+However, there are instances when even partially identifying the treatment effect by using a second treatment as an IV remains indefensible because the second treatment is associated with unmeasured confounders and is not a valid IV \citep{swanson2018partial}.